b2220765049/baykar_project/README.md

 ## Troubleshooting
 - HF token warning: ensure `.env` contains `HF_TOKEN`.
 - UI can’t reach API: confirm both containers run; API on 8000, UI on 7860.
-- First run slow: model shards download; later runs use cache.
-- GPU OOM: lower max tokens/sequence length or use a larger GPU.

 ## Security
 - Do not commit `.env` or `chat_logs.db`.
-- Keep ports private or front with a reverse proxy as needed.

 ## Project Layout
 ```